Social-Spirit-Service Requirement

 In addition to the annual S-S-S activities, each GWU organization that applies for funding (Tier 1) is expected to organize at least 4 meetings/events specifically for their club members, per year.
 Part of your role in a club or organizational leadership position is to build a community for GWU students who are interested in your organization’s mission.
 Use these events to bring your members together, meet one another, build relationships, and have fun!
 Plan events that are fun for you and align with your organization’s purpose and mission.

 All programming efforts should be discussed with the organization’s Advisor.
 If the Advisor has questions concerning the content of the programming they should contact ADSE.
 All programming and events must be approved by the ADSE.
-To obtain approval, submit an “Event Registration” form via Presence at least two weeks prior to the event.
+To obtain approval, submit an “Event Registration” form via Involve at least two weeks prior to the event.
 Events must be approved by the ADSE prior to advertising or conducting an event.
 Once the Event Registration form is submitted and approved, the ADSE will add the event to the club calendar for public viewing.

 One of the four meetings/events can be attending a Student Engagement sponsored or GWU organization-sponsored event as a group.
-If your organization attends a Student Engagement or GWU Organization-sponsored event your executive board will need to complete a Sponsored Event Attendance Form via Presence to get credit for the event.
+If your organization attends a Student Engagement or GWU Organization-sponsored event your executive board will need to complete a Sponsored Event Attendance Form via Involve to get credit for the event.
 Organizations attending a GWU-sponsored event will not need to submit an Event Request form, just the Sponsored Event Attendance form.

 Steps for Effective Organization Sponsored Events & Fundraisers